robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 things that implement this interface, there are some rules that everyone needs to play by.
 With this we can compose all the different types of monads in complex ways, and be sure that we can understand and have guarantees about what will happen.
-The rules are (where `m` is an instance of the future):
+The rules are as follows, where `m` is an instance of the Future:

  -  Associativity: `m.chain(f).chain(g)` should be equivalent to `m.chain(x => f(x).chain(g))`;
  -  Left identity: `m.of(a).chain(f)` should be equivalent to `f(a)`;